Alila Villas Uluwatu

-Call us on 858 523 9000 to start planning your vacation to Alila Villas Uluwatu
+To start planning your holiday to Alila Villas Uluwatu

 From the spectacular aerial location of the Alila Uluwatu Villas, limestone cliffs sweep down giving each villa an extraordinary view of the crashing waves below.
 Each villa has been meticulously and individually designed to blend into this landscape and afford the best views.

 All of the 65 private luxury villas at Alila Villas Uluwatu have private pools and a spacious outdoor area.
 The villa interiors are furnished in a contemporary style but still incorporate the use of traditional Balinese materials.
 The open plan design means that the rooms benefit from the sea breeze and the huge glass windows give you stunning views from your room to the ocean.

 Alila Villas Uluwatu boasts two restaurants, serving a mix of traditional Indonesian food and western cuisine to suit all tastes as well as an Alila Spa offering a range of different pampering treatments to ensure your stay is as relaxing as possible.

 The Alila Villas Uluwatu comprise One-Bed Villas, Three-Bed Hillside Villas and Three-Bed Cliffside Villas.
 All of the villas have lovely private pools and are designed with contemporary interiors with a Balinese twist.
 Walkways and bridges connect the areas within your villa and the feeling is very much of open living.
 All villas include: double his/her vanities, indoor rain shower, outdoor shower, indoor bathtub, private pool, outdoor dining area, Wi-Fi, safe, tea and coffee facilities, TV and docking station with iPod.